 - 1 small package frozen mixed vegetables

-- Melt butter in a large pot over medium high heat.
-Add the onions and celery and cook, stirring occasionally or until tender and slightly golden, 5-8 minutes.
+- Add onions and cook stirring occasionally until tender and slightly golden, 5-8 minutes.

-- Sprinkle the flour and cook, stirring for about 1 minute.
-This will create the base for the broth.
+- Sprinkle the flour and cook stirring for a couple of minutes.
+(This will create the base for the broth.)
 Do not let it darken, you just want to get rid of the flour taste.

-- Stir in the broth, wine, salt and pepper and stir bringing to a boil.
+- Stir in the broth, wine, salt and pepper and bring to a boil.
 Add the vegetables and the chicken and return to a boil.
-Then reduce heat to medium low and simmer partially covered for about 10 more minutes.
-Serve hot with crusty bread!

 This recipe is so easy to make and so basic that you can adjust it to your liking.
 Sometimes I will add a handful of egg noodles along with the veggies.
-You will end up with chicken noodle soup.
 Other times I’ll take a medium bowl and whisk some flour, baking soda, dash of salt, sour cream and an egg to make dough for dumplings.
 I’ll drop spoonfuls of the dough into the soup and let it cook covered until the dumplings are plump and cooked through, about another 15 minutes.

 As you can see, I just gave you two additional ways you can create a fabulous meal in a very short time.
-Also, when adding wine make sure to use good quality wine and not the “cooking wine” you find in the market.
-That stuff contains way too much salt and it really doesn’t taste good at all.
-Dry white wines to consider for cooking are Sauvignon Blanc, Pinot Grigio or Chablis.
+Also, when adding wine make sure to use good quality wine, do not use “cooking wine” you find in the market.
+That stuff contains way too much salt and it really doesn’t taste good.

 Thank you for stopping by and checking out my latest recipe.
 I will be posting more for you to enjoy and if you get a chance to make this meal, feel free to let me know how it turned out.
 Buen apetito!